News

 Before selecting a crane or lifting equipment, it's essential to assess several critical factors.
 These include the weight of the load, the dimensions of the load, the lift radius, and the lift height, among other considerations.
 Here's a breakdown of the primary factors:

-The most crucial factor in determining the required lifting capacity is the weight of the load.
+Weight of the Load: Always base capacity on the maximum single load, including slings and attachments.
+If lifting steel I-beams (density = 7,850 kg/m³), calculate by volume × density, then add a 10 % weight variance buffer.
 This is the maximum weight that the crane will need to lift during the project.
 Accurately calculating the weight of the load is vital, as cranes are rated according to their maximum lifting capacity.

 For projects where multiple loads of varying weights need to be lifted, it's essential to consider the heaviest load when determining the crane's lifting capacity.
 It is advisable to add a buffer or margin to account for any unforeseen weight variances.